doodlebunnyhops/NookLook/GOOGLE_SHEETS_API.md

 ## Overview

 The ACNH dataset importer pulls data directly from the comprehensive Animal Crossing: New Horizons dataset maintained by the ACNH Community (ACNH Sheets Discord).
-This eliminates the need for manual CSV downloads and provides several benefits:
+The bot automatically checks for source updates every 6 hours and refreshes the database when changes are detected.
+This provides several benefits:

-- **Always up-to-date data**: No need to manually download and convert CSV files
+- **Always up-to-date data**: Bot automatically syncs with source data every 6 hours
-- **Automatic updates**: Data is fetched fresh from the source every time
+- **Automatic updates**: No manual intervention required for data updates
-- **Reduced maintenance**: No need to manage local CSV files
+- **Reduced maintenance**: Bot handles all data synchronization automatically
-- **Real-time data**: Changes in the community sheet are immediately available
+- **Real-time data**: Changes in the community sheet are detected and imported within 6 hours
 - **Community-driven**: Data sourced from the dedicated ACNH Sheets Discord community

 ## Quick Start Guide